CoinCircle/coding-test/README.md

 If you're unfamiliar with DAI, you can read about it here: https://docs.makerdao.com/smart-contract-modules/dai-module

-DAI is a special cryptocurrency that maintains a value of exactly $1.
+DAI is a type of cryptocurrency called a "stable coin" that maintains a value of $1.
 The protocols above are implementations of blockchain applications that allow you to lend DAI to others, and earn interest on it in a completely decentralized, autonomous way without having to interact with a bank, middleman, or even a web server.